root-foundation/root/README.md

 <img src="foundation/assets/einstein-tagore.jpg" width="500" />

 It was only due to the ignorance of individuals operating at a much lower level of complexity who projected their own lack of skill transfer to those operating far above them, that enabled the illusion of boundaries between domains.
 As we approach superintelligence, this illusion will be destroyed.
 One individual will simultaneously create the greatest art _and_ discover the most profound truths about our world.
+Polymaths find the label "polymath" silly because there is no "poly" from their vantage point: they are operating at a point at which all of the various fields people consider different have already _converged_.

 Since all activities will converge to a _singular_ activity, we have the opportunity to advance _all_ of humanity's activity with a single system — the _Foundation_ for _all_ activity.